-- Which hawk do you want to begin with?
+- Which bird do you want to begin with?

 - What are you going to hunt for, and where are you going to

 hunt?
-Falconry kestrels hunt small birds, while the redtail hunts
+Falconry kestrels hunt small birds, while the red-tailed hawk

-- Where are you going to house the hawk?
+- Where are you going to house the bird?

-- How are you going to transport the hawk between house and the
+- How are you going to transport the bird between the house and

 Literature.
 A listing,